chrissimpkins/ink/README.md

 $ [executable command stdout replacement stream] | ink --find=[find string] [options] [template path 1]...[template path n]
 ```

-Remote text files can be streamed as the source text by replacing the template file paths with one or more GET request accessible URL as shown in the examples above.
+Remote text files can be streamed as the source text by replacing the template file paths with one or more GET request accessible URL as shown in the previous usage examples.

-You can create a pipeline from ink to additional applications (or define your own outfile path) by including the `--stdout` option in your command.
+You can create a pipeline from ink to additional applications (or define your own file write path) by including the `--stdout` option in your command.

-### Options
+### ink Options

 - `--find=` : find string value for user defined templates
 - `-h, --help` : application help
-- `--lint` : lint a template file for validity using the ink template file specification
+- `--lint` : lint a template file for validity using the template file specifications
 - `--replace=` : replacement string value for template renders
 - `--stdout` : write rendered text to standard output stream
 - `--trimnl` : trim newline value from replacement string (intended for use with data piped through stdin stream)